 Take a trip down our drift mine and experience the reality of life underground for miners.
 Entry to the mine is by guided tour only, running regularly throughout the day.
 Last tour is 30 minutes before museum closing time.

-Drift Mine open daily but closed 12pm – 12.30pm until 31st December, open weekends from 3rd January to 17th February, then daily from 18th February until 26th February.
+Drift Mine open weekends only from 3rd January to 17th February, then daily from 18th February to 29th October.

 Discover the history of miners’ safety lamps in this recreation of a typical colliery lamp cabin.